tspannhw/bigdata-essentials/data-structures-algo/data-structures.md

 - Find sub array with max sum in an array of pos and neg number
 - Find length of longest sequence in an array
 - Reverse an array
+- Find common elements in 3 sorted arrays
+- Sort a 2D array by values
+- Find an element in sorted 3D array